Moustov/meta_rcu/docs/RCU Rising Sun TAA02A/readme.md

 To cover all possibilities, 14 contactors will be required

 # Software
-The Raspberry Pi could host a simple python web server from the following model:
+The Raspberry Pi could host a simple python web server from the following code:
 ```python
 from flask import Flask, render_template_string
 import RPi.GPIO as GPIO